tetratelabs/proxy-wasm-go-sdk/examples/http_body/README.md

 ## http_body

-this example demnstrates how to perform operation on a request body like append/prepend/replace.
+this example demonstrates how to perform operation on a request body like append/prepend/replace.

 ```